 There are many signs of dental disease in pets.
-Click on the arrow below for a list of signs and symptoms.

 2. visibly broken tooth/teeth

 4. discoloration of teeth

 5. tartar on teeth

 10. loss of appetite or weight loss (this combination of signs can be indicative of many disease problems and should be investigated by Dr. Honey or Dr. Kirkham as soon as possible)

 13. unilateral chewing or chewing on one side of the mouth sometimes resulting in more plaque and tartar accumulation on the affected side